 No matter which tent you have, you’ll want a good tent pad, sometimes called a tent footprint, to put down on the ground before you pitch the tent on top of it.
 A tent pad, or even just a tarp or a big piece of plastic, will help protect the thin material on the bottom of your tent from too much wear and will keep it from prematurely getting tears and holes in it.
 It’ll also help even out any bumps underneath the tent, which makes sleeping more comfortable, and keep moisture from the ground from seeping into the tent and making all your stuff uncomfortably wet.

 You don’t need a fancy tent pad; just get a sturdy piece of impermeable material that’s slightly larger than your tent, and you’ll be good to go.
-If you’re backpacking, you’ll want to use whatever is lightest – I have the REI Co-Op Camp Dome 2 Footprint – but other than that, no specialized equipment is any better than a sheet of plastic left over from your last home improvement project.
+If you’re backpacking, you’ll want to use whatever is lightest.
+With that in mind, I use the REI Co-Op Camp Dome 2 Footprint, but the ALPS Mountaineering Lynx 1-Person Tent Floor Saver is a fine choice as well.
+Otherwise, no specialized equipment is any better than a sheet of plastic left over from your last home improvement project.

 3. Sleeping Bag